For Gods and for mighty Kings.

 - Eorlund Gray-mane the Companions' smith in Skyrim and the man in charge of running the legendary Sky-forge.
 During the Companions' quests, he will eventually forge you a brand new Skyforge Steel weapon (essentially a Disc One Nuke).
 Later, he will reforge Wuuthrad once the fragments of the ancient axe are gathered.
 He is also a Master Smithing trainer, meaning he can help you become an Ultimate Blacksmith in your own right.
 In-universe, he is quite rightly regarded as the best smith in all of Skyrim, although the smiths at the entrance to Whiterun get more business because Eorlund does his work mostly for the pleasure of smithing, particularly for the Companions.

-- The Dragonborn him/herself can become one such smith by advancing the Smithing skill enough, to the point where you can force daedric weaponry and personally rediscover how to forgwe dragonscale and dragonplate armor.
-And that's before you get into the Alchemy-Enchanting-Smithing loop...
+- The Dragonborn can become one such smith by advancing the Smithing skill enough, to the point where you can force Daedric armour and weaponry and rediscover how to create Dragonscale or Dragonplate armours.
+And that's before you get into the Alchemy-Enchanting-Smithing loop.
+With Dawnguard and Dragonborn installed, the Dragonborn is also able to craft Dragonbone weaponry as well as expand their repertoire to become the Ultimate Blacksmith of Solstheim as well.

 - The Giant Blacksmith in Dark Souls fits this pretty well.
 He's relatively difficult to reach compared to the other three blacksmiths and he is the only smith able to forge unique weapons with boss souls.
 He can also infuse normal weapons with lightning, the element associated with the God Emperor Gwyn himself.